 People – or should I say, Tories – also regularly ask how I can be so onboard with the anti-democratic movement to stop Brexit when those spearheading the campaign are from the same putrid well that has spent two years trying to oust the Dear Leader.
 To which I reply: even a stopped clock is right twice a day.
 If a smooth operator like Diane Abbott can be simultaneously dedicated to the anti-EU Corbyn and have nothing but contempt for the racist idiots who voted Leave then anyone can.

-Because make no mistake, despite our differences – and their dickishness – the militant left and the Blairite centre remain the deluded glue holding this great party together; no mean feat when you consider both factions are predominantly made up of people who’ve never done any real ‘labour’ in their lives.
+Because make no mistake, despite our differences – and their dickishness – the militant left and the Blairite centre remain the deluded glue holding this great party together; no mean feat when you consider both factions are predominantly made up of people who’ve done precious little ‘labour’ in their lives.
 And this glue has never been more necessary than in these brittle times, with Corbyn and progressive values under attack from the right-wing establishment.

 Which is why we need to be on guard.
 Because despite a Labour government looking increasingly likely, we mustn’t underestimate the power of the Murdoch machine to try and defeat us by banging on about popularity or smearing the Dear Leader as a terrorist sympathiser by quoting his own words sympathising with terrorists.

-How thick would someone have to be to ignore principled heavyweights such as Tony Blair and Peter Mandelson’s attempts to sway Leave voters by telling them how uninformed they are?
+How thick would someone have to be to ignore the efforts of principled heavyweights such as Peter Mendelson to sway Leave voters by telling them how uninformed they are?

-What kind of idiot wouldn’t want a Prime Minister who thinks a dictator who murdered thousands of opponents and lived like royalty while his citizens starved was ‘a champion of social justice’?
+What kind of idiot wouldn’t want a Prime Minister who thinks a bearded Cuban dictator who murdered thousands of opponents and lived like royalty while his citizens starved was ‘a champion of social justice’?

 Like the EU referendum, the US election and the Eurovision Song Contest, stupidity is the perfect explanation when results don’t go our way.
 Because the idea that outside of the Twitter/Islington bubble there are millions who reject virtually everything modern Labour stand for is to be ignored, discouraged and shut down at all costs.